by Paul Wheaton

 Key Takeaways

-• Estimating templates provide estimators with framework for building accurate, consistent estimates.
+- Electrical estimating templates provide estimators with a framework for building accurate, consistent estimates.

 How to Use an Estimating Template

-Using an estimating template involves a few straightforward steps:
+Using an electrical estimating template involves a few straightforward steps.

-1. Select or design a template that fits the needs of your specific project.
-This template should include all the key components of your estimate, such as labor, materials, overhead and profit margins.
+Begin by selecting or designing a framework that fits the specific needs of your project.
+This template should serve as your central reference point, covering all the key components of your estimate such as labor, materials, overhead and profit margins.

-2. Once you have your template, you’ll fill in the details as you work through any current project.
-This includes inputting item amounts, supplier costs and other project-specific data.
+Once your template is ready, fill in the specific details as you work through the current project.
+This process includes inputting item amounts, supplier costs and other project-specific data.

-3. After filling in the template with your project details, review the information to ensure accuracy and make any necessary adjustments before finalizing your estimate.
+After filling in the details, review the information carefully to ensure accuracy and make any necessary adjustments before finalizing your estimate.

-After each project, you should assess your estimating template to determine if it could be more detailed or clear.
+Finally, after each project, assess your estimating template to determine whether any areas could be made clearer or broken down in greater detail.

 The Importance of Estimating Templates